 Table 8.
-Objectives, expected accomplishments, indicators of achievement and performance e measures 5
+Objectives, expected accomplishments, indicators of achievement and performance measures

 Objective: To facilitate transition to an increased role of renewable energy Expected accomplishment in 2011 Indicators of achievement (a) Systematisation of relevant global knowledge on renewable energy i.
-Strategic knowledge sources and gaps identified, strategic partnerships in place and corresponding action plans proposed, starting with potentials, statistics and renewable energy indicators. ii.
+Strategic knowledge sources and gaps identified, strategic partnerships in place and corresponding action plans proposed, starting with potentials, statistics and renewable energy indicators ii.
 Draft strategy document for knowledge development and management prepared (b) Regional collaboration among countries on renewable energy built to address the challenges of climate change, energy security and energy access i.
-Process design and collaboration mechanism for the renewable energy readiness assessment for Africa and South Pacific finalised. ii.
-Agreement on convening inter- governmental consultations in 4 regions (c) Platforms for engaging with stakeholders from industry, civil society and technical experts initiated i.
+Process design and collaboration mechanism for the renewable energy readiness assessment for Africa and the Pacific islands finalised ii.
+Agreement on convening intergovernmental consultations in four regions (c) Platforms for engaging with stakeholders from industry, civil society and technical experts initiated i.
 Conceptual framework for engaging with stakeholders finalisedii.
-First consultative meetings of the networks held (d) North-South and South-South technology cooperation to strengthen and enhance existing scientific and technical capabilities promoted Key stakeholders engaged in discussions on technology cooperation strategies
+First consultative meetings of the networks held (d) North-South and South-South technology cooperation to strengthen and enhance existing scientific and technical capabilities promoted i.
+Key stakeholders engaged in discussions on technology cooperation strategies